-We reach out with holiday cards to people whom we’ve ignored all year.
-We buy expensive gifts to show our loved ones how much we care.
-We bake cookies for the neighbors, make gingerbread houses with the kids, adorn our homes and entertain ferociously to make everything perfect for everybody.
+We skip going to our place of worship all year, but make it an absolute must to show up on high holy days.
+We reach out with holiday cards to people whom we never speak to otherwise.
+We buy expensive gifts, bake cookies for the neighbors, make gingerbread houses with the kids, adorn our homes and entertain ferociously.

-In addition, we cram all this into 30 days without much help from others.
-It’s as if you’ve decided to stage an extravaganza for a large audience with only one stagehand — you!
+And we cram all this into 30 days without much help from others.
+It’s as if we’ve decided to stage an extravaganza for a large audience with only one stagehand — and that’s us!

 Death, divorce, absent loved ones, empty-nesting — these experiences create feelings of grief, sadness or loneliness that may seem out of place during the holidays.
 Most of us have had at least some happy holidays, and those tend to be the ones we long for when they’re gone.

 Last year, we missed out on a lot.
 This year, we may be still mourning those losses as we try to find our way forward as the pandemic drags on.

 It’s important to honor those feelings rather than trying to suppress or ignore them.
 Make time to remember lost or absent loved ones and enjoy fond memories.
 Trying to push those feelings away may lead to compensating behavior like eating or drinking too much.

 Emotions and memories can be a major source of stress, and this time of year, both tend to come out in full force.